Don’t just engineer on paper.

 Basic metalworking skills and working with composite fabrics.
 Recruits will learn how to work with carbon fibre, as well as use various metalworking tools.

 Students will be assigned a project within their respective technical areas, with the supervision of experienced mentors.
-Each students will focus on the development and/or improvement of an existing system, whilst also having a business role within the team.
+Each student will focus on the development and/or improvement of an existing system, whilst also having a business role within the team.
 This phase simulates the engineering design and manufacturing processes that CMT utilises, and prepares the recruits for a project on the race car.
 Towards the end of phase 2, individual recruits will be assessed on their performance and will go through an interview process before moving on to the next phase.

 Phase 3 will act as a provisional phase for recruits integration into the team.
 Recruits will be given some responsibilities that are directly related to the technical aspect of the race car.
 This phase will give students the opportunity to familiarise themselves with the race car and the expectations of a full team member.
 Depending on the status of the provisional team member's project and their dedication to the team, recruits may be assigned a critical project on the race car.